gstar13/LiriBot/README.md

 How users can get started with the project: To use this program, one must first be in the file in the terminal.
 Then input "node liri.js [command][search-topic]" where the options for the command are "music-this", "spotify-this-song", "concert-this" or "do-what-it-says".
 The "search-topic" can be any movie, song or band according to what command the user wants to use.
 Where users can get help with your project: To get help with this project email the developer at ginazavala004@gmail.com.
 Who maintains and contributes to the project: Currently, only the dev Gina maintains or contributes to the project with the support of the UCLA Coding Bootcamp staff.
+You can see a video of the program in action at https://youtu.be/bEQs6iV3jM4